7 Tips to Overcome Alcohol Addiction

 Before you begin, take some time to sit down and research your options.
 Choose a structure that works for you and think about the finer points.
 What are you going to do if you get the urge to drink?
 Who will you contact if you require assistance?

 Prepare some coping strategies ahead of time and be prepared to implement them.
-It also helps to be aware of your drinking habits and triggers.
+It also helps to be aware of your drinking habits and triggers (people, places, or feelings that prompt a desire to drink).

 2. Assemble a Powerful Support Group